glotzerlab/signac-docs/docs/source/projects.rst

 ============

 Data space organization by job id is both efficient and flexible, but the obfuscation introduced by the job id makes inspecting the workspace on the command line or *via* a file browser much harder.
-A *linked view* is a directory hierarchy with human-interpretable names that link to to the actual job workspace directories.
+A *linked view* is a directory hierarchy with human-interpretable names that link to the actual :term:`job directories<job directory>`.
 Unlike the default mode for :ref:`data export <data-export>`, no data is copied for the generation of linked views.
 See :py:meth:`~.signac.Project.create_linked_view` for the Python API.